andre-geldenhuis/Latex-Short/02-two.md

 > ```\tableofcontents``` somewhere else.
 What happens if you move it
 > before ```\begin{document}```?
 Have a look at the error message.
 > What kif you moved it about after ```end{document}``` ?
 Return
-> the TOC to a sensible lcaotion when done and make sure your document
+> the TOC to a sensible location when done and make sure your document
 > compiles without errors